 was asked by Fuller Theological Seminary to establish the School of World Mission….
 His major book Understanding Church Growth does not primarily focus on Theology (but rather on the social sciences.
 McGavran’s theology is primary apologetic.

 Although the name of his book is Understanding Church Growth, he focuses mostly on growth and little on the church. (source, bold in original)

-At this point it’s important to note that C. Peter Wagner, McGavran’s partner in spiritual crime at FTS is listed as the co-author of Understanding Church Growth.1 You might also notice that the mythology of McGavran and Wagner sounds an awful lot like the seeker driven Purpose Driven Church methodology of Rick Warren.
+At this point it’s important to note that C. Peter Wagner [now deceased], McGavran’s partner in spiritual crime at FTS is listed as the co-author of Understanding Church Growth.1 You might also notice that the mythology of McGavran and Wagner sounds an awful lot like the seeker driven Purpose Driven Church methodology of Rick Warren.

 There’s actually good reason for this as I shared a couple of years back in Rick Warren on Mentors like C. Peter Wagner.
 For you see, “Apostle” Wagner—the wingnut who developed the spurious New Apostolic Reformation—happens to be the mentor for Warren’s doctoral dissertation at FTS on, you guessed it, church growth.2

 Since this isn’t the main point of this piece, let me just point out that these men essentially espoused the same man-centered theology as the late Robert Schuller3 who once wrote the following foolishness:

 Classical theology has erred in its insistence that theology be “God-centered,” not “man-centered”…[and teaching about] a holy God who hates sin…we [need to] redefine our doctrine of sin.”

 Historical theology has too often failed to interpret repentance as a positive creative force… Essentially, if Christianity is to succeed in the next millennium, it must cease to be a negative religion and must become positive.4